-As I scrolled my Facebook news feed this morning, 2 posts were about this season of the year.
+As I scrolled my Facebook newsfeed this morning, two posts were about this season of the year.
 One was from a New England friend.
 She had shared a picture of a parkway lined with vividly colored trees.
-Another post, from a Mississippi friend offered a picture of some trees in the background with a bit of fall color on them.
-But in the forefront of the picture were rose and azalea bushes blooming.
+Another post, from a Mississippi friend, offered a view of some trees in the background with a bit of fall color on them.
+But at the forefront of the picture were rose and azalea bushes blooming.
 She marveled at the Mississippi Fall as she called it.

 I mentioned going on a stroll outside when I greeted her.
 Soon, we ventured out onto the property to admire the beauty of creation.